-- 4.1 During 2020/21, key achievements of the service include: - Maintaining frontline social work services throughout the pandemic; - Identifying new solutions to support people to continue with their unpaid work where possible; - Continuing to work with national groups and the Scottish Government on new developments in justice social work, including consideration of additional services; - Working closely with all council services to deliver an effective pandemic response which kept people as safe as possible and which responded quickly and flexibly to changing needs. - 4.2 A more detailed picture of achievements is included in the Service Delivery Plan appended to this report.
+- 4.1 During 2020/21, key achievements of the service include: - Maintaining frontline social work services throughout the pandemic; - Rolling out digital home-based learning for all school-aged children during the first and subsequent lockdowns and launching the Renfrewshire Digital School; - Providing support for mental and emotional wellbeing through a number of approaches including the Coping with Covid helpline, the Skills for Recovery curriculum programme, online resources and regular check-ins with families; - Being awarded funding and approval for a new-build Paisley Grammar which will be part of a community campus; - Receiving external recognition for individual schools through accreditations such as the LGBT Charter Award and the PATHS Model School Award; - Working closely with all council services to deliver an effective pandemic response which kept people as safe as possible and which responded quickly and flexibly to changing needs. - 4.2 A more detailed picture of achievements is included in the Service Delivery Plan appended to this report.